-Sylvie Kozlowskyj is the Pediatric Oncology Satellite Nurse Coordinator in the POGO Pediatric Oncology Satellite Clinic at the Northeast Cancer Centre, Health Sciences North, Sudbury.
+Sylvie Roberge is the Pediatric Oncology Satellite Nurse Coordinator in the POGO Pediatric Oncology Satellite Clinic at the Northeast Cancer Centre, Health Sciences North, Sudbury.
 She shares her insights on the importance to her practice of the POGO Satellite Manual.
-POGO Satellite Clinics are located in seven Ontario communities and provide some aspects of a child’s cancer care closer to home.
+POGO Satellite Clinics are located in eight Ontario communities and provide some aspects of a child’s cancer care closer to home.

 Q. How does the Satellite Manual impact patient care?

 Sylvie: The POGO Satellite Manual directs Satellites in the day-to-day care of our patients/families by providing clear, best-practice documents in such areas as chemotherapy delivery, management of supportive care issues and palliative care.
 It guides healthcare professionals (HCPs), ensuring that families who are eligible for some of their care in the Satellite setting can safely receive high-quality care in their community comparable to that received in tertiary hospitals.
 The POGO Satellite Manual is a great tool for both for in-patient units and outpatient clinics.

 Q. What difference does the Satellite Manual make in your job?

 Sylvie: The Northeast Cancer Centre uses the POGO Satellite Manual as a reference in the development of our hospital guidelines, standards of care, and policies and procedures.
 The Manual also provides standard communication tools that can be downloaded for use between Satellites and tertiary centres so that all required information is shared between institutions in a timely, organized manner.
 Again, this facilitates the seamless, comprehensive delivery of services to our patients.
 The Manual also includes tools for Satellites to use in their annual report to POGO.
 This ensures that POGO receives the required data from the Satellites for its reporting to the Ministry of Health for data collection and research.